Bioconductor/bioconductor.org/content/help/workflows/variants.md

     ## call locateVariants
     > loc <- locateVariants(vcf_mod, txdb)

-    > ## For the 387 variants in vcf_mod
+    > ## for the 387 variants in vcf_mod
     > dim(vcf_mod)
     [1] 387   1

-    > ## we have 2514 rows of output
+    > ## there are 2514 rows of output
     > dim(loc)
     [1] 2514    7

 Each row in loc represents a variant-transcript match.
-To answer gene-centric questions we summarize the data by gene reguardless of transcript.
+To answer gene-centric questions data will be summarized by gene reguardless of transcript.

     > ## Did any variants match more than one gene
     > table(sapply(split(loc$geneID, loc$queryID), function(x)